This chapter helps you get up and running with Cumulus RMP quickly and easily.

 auto swp1 iface swp1 address 10.1.1.1/30

-To add an IP address to a bridge interface, include the address under the
+To add an IP address to a bridge interface, remove the DHCP statement from the existing interface and include the address under the

 iface configuration in